dmitryaleks/trading-simulator/README.md

   <https://github.com/dmi3aleks/WebAppTester>

+## Further development plans

+  * add logging with log4j (capture request type along with the starting and end point [Joda-Time lib] of each request being processed);
+  * add monitoring with Nagios: <https://www.suse.com/c/application-monitoring-made-easy-java-applications-using-nagios>;
+  * add automated deployment of the Maven built WAR file to the AWS EC2 Tomcat instance.

 ## Deployment of a Jersey based web app to a Tomcat web server

   * export an archived WAR from IntelliJ: configure artifact and build it;